 DHHL has established land use designations for its lands across all islands.
 These land use designations are established in the General Plan and Island Plans.
 The following are descriptions of the land use designations that are found within the Anahola region according to the DHHL Kauaʻi Island Plan (2004).
-An update to the DHHL General Plan is underway at the time of this writing which provides a uniform system of land use designations for use on DHHL lands statewide.
-Once adopted, these land use designations will be incorporated into future Island Plan updates, in some cases modifying or adding criteria to the land use designations currently in use in Anahola and elsewhere on Kauaʻi.
-Until then, the Island Plan designations remain in place as follows:
+An update to the DHHL General Plan , approved by the Hawaiian Homes Commission in November 2022, provides a uniform system of land use designations for use on DHHL lands statewide.
+These updated land use designations will be incorporated into future Island Plan updates, in some cases modifying or adding criteria to the land use designations currently in use in Anahola and elsewhere on Kauaʻi.
+Until then, the Island Plan designations remain in place, as follows: